8 stylish headbands for short hair, according to pro hairdressers

 RRP: £250

-This is certainly a luxury purchase, but one that can be justified due to the amount of wear it will get in your accessories rotation.
-A fantastic alternative to fascinators or hats for what to wear to the races and weddings, it can become the centrepiece of any minimalist outfit.
-Despite the 3D design, it actually sits quite flat against the head, making for comfortable wear.
-This is a gorgeous investment piece which you'll be wearing for years to come.
+This is another undoubtedly luxury purchase, but one that can be justified if you wear it often as part of your accessories rotation.
+A fantastic alternative to fascinators or hats, it works when weighing up what to wear to the races or weddings and could become the centrepiece of any minimalistic outfit.
+Despite its 3D design, it sits quite flat against the head, making for more comfortable wear.
+A gorgeous investment piece which we reckon you'll be wearing for years to come.

 RRP: £9

-A minimal statement piece that's going to stay in place while blending in with the rest of your look.
-This Kitsch zig zag headband comes in two.
-Fans of this brand rave about the comfort of Kitsch headbands, noting that they don't cause any pain and work brilliantly for keeping curly and frizzy hair in place.
-For the budget cost, these are a must-have.
+A minimal statement piece that's going to stay in place while blending in with the rest of your look, this Kitsch zig-zag headband comes in a set of two.
+Fans of this brand rave about the comfort of its headbands, noting that they don't cause any pain and work brilliantly for keeping curly and frizzy hair in place.
+For the budget cost, they're a must-have.

 How to choose the best headbands for short hair

-- Consider fabric: “Wearing a headscarf as a headband is great for short hair,” says Dublin.
-"If you have a curly hairstyle or afro hair, silk prevents friction damage."
-But hairstylist Wilson explains that “silk is best to protect your style, but isn’t always the most amazing fabric for short hair as it may slip.”
+- Fabric: “Wearing a headscarf as a headband is great for short hair,” says Dublin.
+"If you have a curly hairstyle or Afro hair, silk prevents friction damage."
+Wilson adds: “Silk is best to protect your style, but isn’t always the [best] fabric for short hair as it may slip.”
 Look for silk or satin-covered sturdy bands that sit across your head comfortably (not too tight or loose) to avoid this.
-Dublin also recommends trying a headband with grips if you want it to stay in place or hold a particular style.
+Dublin also recommends trying one with grips if you want it to stay in place or hold a particular style.

-- Size matters: You may want to make a statement with a big accessory, but balance is key.
-“I would say proportion matters and would stick to a headband that is around 1-2.5 inches wide and not much wider; you may not want to cover up half of your head if you don’t have too much hair,” says Wilson.
+- Size: A big accessory can make a statement, but balance is key.
+“I would say proportion matters and would stick to a headband that is around 1–2.5 inches wide and not much wider; you may not want to cover up half of your head if you don’t have too much hair,” says Wilson.
 "But I think it’s all about how the individual feels – a thinner band would look more delicate with a cropped haircut, but that’s not to say you can’t wear a statement piece."
-On the other hand, “if you use something that’s quite wide, you'll give short hair a retro sixties-seventies feel,” hair pro and accessories expert Zoë Irwin tells us.
-"It’s so often to do with what you’re wearing it with."
+On the other hand, “if you use something that’s quite wide, you'll give short hair a retro sixties-seventies feel,” hairdresser Zoë Irwin tells us.
+"It’s so often about what you’re wearing it with."

-- Have a try-on session: Order a few options online to try on and return the ones that don’t suit you, or try on a bunch in-store to see what suits you best.
+- Try some on: Order a few options online to try on and return the ones that don’t suit you, or try on a bunch in-store to see what suits you best.
 Our experts also shared their shopping recommendations.
 “My favourites are Oliver Bonas and & Other Stories.
-For something special I would look at Lelet NY and Jennifer Behr,” says Wilson.
-Dublin adds: “I like getting headbands from Primark, Zara, and Accessorize as they always have a great selection.”
+For something special.
+I would look at Lelet NY and Jennifer Behr,” says Wilson.
+Dublin adds: “I like getting headbands from Primark, Zara and Accessorize as they always have a great selection.”

 How to make a headband look good on short hair

-- Consider position: “The position of your hair, even if it’s short, is massively important, because with hair pieces it’s all about the right proportions,” says Irwin.
-The headband shouldn’t be too far forwards, but instead sit across the middle of your head with the ends positioned behind your ears.
-How your hair is styled around the band can also change the overall look; having all of the hair pushed away from the face makes a great evening look, while added height at the back of the head can balance out a heavier jawline.
+- Position: “The position of your hair, even if it’s short, is massively important because with hair pieces it’s all about the right proportions,” Irwin explains.
+The headband shouldn’t sit too far forwards and instead sit across the middle of your head, the ends positioned behind your ears.
+How you style your hair around the band can also change the overall look; pushing hair away from your face can make a great evening look, while added height at the back of the head can balance out the jawline.

-- Get a grip: Once you have positioning nailed, your next consideration is keeping your headband for short hair in place.
-With short hair, you have less to anchor it and not all headbands will come with a built-in grip.
-“A good way of keeping headbands in place on short hair is by using grips and hairpins,” says Dublin.
-If you want to keep the grips concealed, place them towards the ends of your band so that they are out of sight.
+- Grip: Once you have positioning nailed, your next consideration is keeping your headband in place.
+Short hair provides less of an anchor and not all headbands will come with built-in grip.
+“A good way of keeping headbands in place on short hair is by using [separate] grips and hairpins,” says Dublin.
+Place any grips towards the ends of your band if you want them to be out of sight.

 Can older ladies wear headbands with short hair?